Bypassing the Noisy Parity Barrier: Learning Higher-Order Markov Random Fields from Dynamics: Introduction

+From the algorithmic perspective, learning from i.i.d. samples also encounters fundamental computational hardness lower bounds.
+In general, MRFs can be expressed in terms of \emph{clique potentials}, or functions defined on variables in a clique of $G$~\cite{clifford1990markov}, and the maximum size clique with a nonzero potential is the \emph{order}.
+While higher-order models are rich and expressive, state-of-the-art algorithms~\cite{DBLP:conf/focs/KlivansM17,DBLP:conf/nips/HamiltonKM17,DBLP:conf/icml/Zhang0KW20} for order $k$ MRFs run in time roughly $n^{\Theta(k)}$, precluding realistic implementation for even small values of $k$.
+This slowdown is widely-believed to be \emph{fundamental}, and not a lack of algorithmic ingenuity: an order $k+1$ MRF with just a single nonzero term can encode the notorious \emph{$k$-sparse parity with noise (SPN) problem}~\cite{DBLP:conf/nips/BreslerGS14a,DBLP:conf/focs/KlivansM17}, a natural barrier to computationally efficient learning across a variety of important settings \cite{DBLP:conf/stoc/MosselR05, DBLP:conf/stoc/BreslerKM19, block_mdp_spn, bruna2021continuous, gupte2022continuous}.
+While only $O(k\log(n/k))$ samples are needed information-theoretically, the best known algorithms for SPN require time $n^{c k}$ for some $1/2 \leq c < 1$ \cite{DBLP:conf/alt/GrigorescuRV11,DBLP:journals/jacm/Valiant15} with similar lower bounds in restricted models of computation \cite{blum1994weakly}.

+These multifaceted computational obstructions for learning MRFs in the traditional i.i.d. framework paint a rather pessimistic picture about their applicability, particularly in settings with long-range correlations, but abandoning the i.i.d. assumption typically only introduces more algorithmic and statistical complexities.
+In this work, we challenge this intuition by proving that:

+\begin{quote} \emph{Observing the direct trajectory data from the natural evolution of an MRF not only avoids the intractability of generating samples, but also overcomes these fundamental computational lower bounds to efficiently learn higher order MRFs.} \end{quote}

-In an attempt to go beyond the i.i.d. setting for these same motivations, a recent line of work has sought to obtain learning guarantees for the Ising model under alternative observation assumptions~\cite{DBLP:journals/tit/BreslerGS18,DBLP:conf/icml/DuttLVM21,unified}.
-Concretely, these works have considered the problem of learning the Ising model ($k=2$) from the \emph{Glauber dynamics}, a natural stochastic process that only asymptotically converges to $\mu$ under mild conditions.
-In this model, the initial configuration can be arbitrary.
-Then for each time $t=1,2,\ldots$, a uniformly random site $i_t\in [n]$ resamples their current value according to $\mu$ conditioned on the current values of the other sites (see \Cref{sec:glauber} for the continuous-time definition and \Cref{defn:discrete} for the discrete-time version).
+In more detail, we consider the problem of learning MRFs from the \emph{Glauber dynamics}, a natural stochastic process in computer science, economics, and physics which has recently been considered by prior work on learning the simpler Ising model~\cite{DBLP:journals/tit/BreslerGS18,DBLP:conf/icml/DuttLVM21,unified}.
+Glauber dynamics are a popular Markov chain for sampling from high-dimensional distributions, but importantly are a natural observational model even when obtaining i.i.d. samples from $\mu$ is difficult since it asymptotically converges to $\mu$ under mild conditions, but may not do so efficiently.
+In the discrete-time version of this model, the initial configuration can be arbitrary.
+Then for each time $t=1,2,\ldots$, a uniformly random site $i_t\in [n]$ resamples their current value according to $\mu$ conditioned on the current values of the other sites (see \Cref{sec:glauber} for the continuous-time definition and \Cref{defn:discrete} for the formal discrete-time version).
 As in all prior work, we assume that both $i_t$ and the new configuration are observed at each time.